High Court of Zambia - 2011

 24 August 2011

-An appeals board need not apply strict court evidence rules; procedural fairness was met and dismissal for bribery/abuse of office was upheld.
+An appeals board need not apply strict court evidence rules; dismissal upheld for bribery and abuse of office.

 23 August 2011